ashishmadanmca/springboot-react-app/README.md

     - npm test
     - Console should show the test results

-##Backend -
+## Backend -
 Run the code -
-- Import the maven project and load dependendencies using the iml file
+- Import as existing maven project and load dependendencies using the iml file
 - Mark “SpringBootFullStackApplication” as the main class for the app
 - Run the code using IntelliJ using IntelliJ / Eclipse etc..
 - Browse http://localhost:8080/api/students (This should show the results)